stone wall with man walking

 This Paris street features an Art Nouveau masterpiece.
 Walk along Avenue Rapp and enjoy magnificent views of the Eiffel Tower.
 I love how the Eiffel Tower can pop up between the streets.
 If you do too, walk along the nearby Rue Saint Dominique.
 This area features some of the best streets in Paris near Eiffel Tower.

-One of the best streets with views of the Eiffel Tower is rue de l’Université.
-This long street ends in very close proximity to the Eiffel Tower.
+One of the best streets Paris offers with views of the Eiffel Tower is rue de l’Université.
+This long street ends in very close proximity to the Eiffel Tower making it one of the best Paris streets for photos.

-Unfortunately, the secret is out and it’s busy with Instagrammers fighting for that perfect street and tower view.
+Unfortunately, the secret is out as one of the best streets in Paris for photos.
+It’s busy with Instagrammers fighting for that perfect street and tower view.
 Be sure to visit early in the morning.

 This Paris street is one of the most prestigious in the city.
 Rue Montaigne is known as the best shopping street in Paris.
 Luxury designers like Chanel, Céline, Dior and Louis Vuitton line the wide boulevard.
 As does the elegant Théatre des Champs-Elysées and exclusive Plaza Athénée hotel.

 Stroll this chic street known as one of the best shopping streets in Paris.
 Av.
 Montaigne has impressive architecture and Eiffel Tower views.
-An added bonus, this street is near the most famous street in Paris Champs Elysées.
-Both of these streets are a must-visit during the Christmas market season to see the pretty lights when it really becomes the pretties road in Paris.
+A bonus, this street is near the most famous street in Paris Champs Elysees.

 What is the longest street in Paris?